Home > Tours > Europe Tours > Turkey Tours > A Taste of Turkey - Istanbul to Cappadocia

 The trip ends after breakfast at our hotel in Goreme.

-There are no activities planned today, so you are free to depart from Goreme at any time.
-If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you'll need to depart from Kayseri Airport (ASR), which is about an hours drive from the hotel.
+There are no activities planned today, so you\ re free to depart from Goreme at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.
+If you\ d like an airport transfer today, you'll need to depart from Kayseri Airport (ASR), which is about a one-hour drive from the hotel.
 (B)

 Trip Inclusions